0xtekgrinder/Workshops/p2p/README.md

 ## Step 4:

 For this step we will interract with a testnets.
+A testnet is a blockchain that is used to test smart contracts and dapps.
+It is close to the mainnet but with the main difference being that it is not used to store real value.

 So you will need to create a wallet.
 > add doc